fortrabbit/help/docs/install-laravel-7.md

 ### Queueing for Universal Apps

 The Universal Stack does not support long running processes like `php artisan queue:work`.
-Please check out the see below for details on how to integrate those in the Professional Stack.
+Please see below for details on how to implement them in the Professional Stack.

 ### Queueing for Professional Apps

 Laravel supports multiple queue drivers.
-One which can be used with fortrabbit out of the box is `database`, which simple uses your database connection as a queue:
+One which can be used with fortrabbit out of the box is `database`, which simply uses your database connection as a queue:

 ```bash
 # Create a migration for the jobs table locally